pilars-protocols/pilars/src/principles.md

 ---
 title: CARE and FAIR principles (Annotated for PILARS)
+bibliography: ./src/PILARS.bib

 ---

-The [FAIR](https://www.nature.com/articles/sdata201618) and/or [CARE](https://static1.squarespace.com/static/5d3799de845604000199cd24/t/6397b363b502ff481fce6baf/1670886246948/CARE%2BPrinciples_One%2BPagers%2BFINAL_Oct_17_2019.pdf) principles are frequently mandated in various contexts around the world, inclduing for outputs of the Australian Research Data Commons (ARDC).
+The [FAIR](https://www.nature.com/articles/sdata201618) @wilkinsonFAIRGuidingPrinciples2016  and/or [CARE](https://static1.squarespace.com/static/5d3799de845604000199cd24/t/6397b363b502ff481fce6baf/1670886246948/CARE%2BPrinciples_One%2BPagers%2BFINAL_Oct_17_2019.pdf) @carrollCAREPrinciplesIndigenous2020a principles are frequently mandated in various contexts around the world, inclduing for outputs of the Australian Research Data Commons (ARDC).

 These principles are not a DIY manual that can be simply adopted by researchers - to implement a system that supports CARE and FAIR research requires development of infrastructure and a governance frameworks.
 The RRKive principles and website are aimed at those undertaking these substantials tasks.